Red Skelton: Richard's illness and death

 The Skelton family received support from CBS management and from the public following the announcement of Richard's illness.
 In November, Skelton fell down stairs and injured an ankle, and he nearly died after a "cardiac-asthma" attack on December 30, 1957.
 He was taken to St. John's Hospital in Santa Monica, where, his doctors said, "if there were ten steps to death, Red Skelton had taken nine of them by the time he had arrived".
 Skelton later said he was working on some notes for television and the next thing he remembered, he was in a hospital bed; he did not know how serious his illness was until he read about it himself in the newspapers.
 His illness and recovery kept him off the air for a full month; Skelton returned to his television show on January 28, 1958.

 Richard died on May 10, 1958, 10 days before his 10th birthday.
-Skelton was scheduled to do his weekly television show on the day his son was buried.
+Skelton was scheduled to appear on his weekly television show on the day his son was buried.
 Though recordings of some older programs were available that the network could have run, he asked that guest performers be used, instead.
 His friends in the television, film and music industries organized The Friends Of Red Skelton Variety Show, which they performed to replace The Red Skelton Show for that week; by May 27, 1958, Skelton had returned to his program.
 Richard‘s death had a profound effect on the family.
 Life magazine, profiling "The Invincible Red" on April 21, 1961, observed that Skelton was still "racked [sic]" by his son’s death.
 In 1962, the Skelton family moved to Palm Springs, and Skelton used the Bel Air home only on the two days a week when he was in Los Angeles for his television show taping.